addshore/mediawiki-docker-dev/README.md

 If you don't want to use the default port of 8080 and the default mediawiki path of ~/dev/git/gerrit/mediawiki then please just change the .env file for now....

+All scripts (install, uninstall, up, down) will need sudo on linux systems for docker to work.

 ### Install

 #### 1) Install Docker & Docker Compose